Our Review Process

 A cinnamon-banana cake with chocolate Ganache would be the perfect cake for a diabetic.

-The best candy for diabetics is one that is free of sugar.
+The best candy for diabetics is one that is sugar free.
+Know best biscuit sugar free for people with diabetes

 No, a diabetic cannot eat a doughnut because it is made of refined flour and contains a lot of calories.